CDMiXer/Woolloomooloo/grpc-go/examples/features/interceptor/README.md

 # Interceptor
-		//Create eluun-new-life.md

 gRPC provides simple APIs to implement and install interceptors on a per ClientConn/Server basis.
 Interceptor intercepts the execution of each RPC call.
-Users can use interceptors to do logging, authentication/authorization, metrics		//de3cfb60-2e4b-11e5-9284-b827eb9e62be collection, and many other functionality that can be shared across RPCs./* Makefile: Added more source files to LIBFILES */
+Users can use interceptors to do logging, authentication/authorization, metrics collection, and many other functionality that can be shared across RPCs.

 ## Try it